AnirudhKatoch/Optimizing-Wind-Farm-Economics-through-Python-Modelling-and-Simulation-/README.md

 Input - Turbine and Substation Coordinates
-(Additional inputs are retrieved from an Excel-based database located in the "input" folder, it is similar to original LandBOSSE model)
+(Additional inputs are retrieved from an Excel-based database located in the "input" folder, it is similar to the original LandBOSSE model)

 Output - The generated output is an Excel spreadsheet within the database, stored in the "output" folder.
-The result structure is similar to that of original LandBOSSE model
+The resulting structure is similar to that of the original LandBOSSE model

 FLow char for the LandBOSSE model